waltandmartha/readmeproject/README.md

 Even though our app will be deployed online, it will primarily be accessed from just one computer in the back2bikes workspace.
 The App will not be hosted on a local server but deployed to the cloud.

-The app will exist online, hosted by the back2bikes current site.
+The app will exist online, deployed to Heroku and integrared into the current back2bikes web app.
 They already run an attendance web app that the volunteers use to sign in and out when they are in attendance.
 Our app will integrate into this seamlessly.

 ## 8. Describe the architecture of your App.

-The architecture of our app consists of a front-end and a backend.

 ### Back-end

 In the backend we are using MongoDB Database.
 Although MongoDB is schema-less database and is document orientated, it is good practice to constrain the contents of the collections to conform to a known format.

-That way we do not need to write defensive code to check and confirm the structure of the data as it comes out of the database, instead of when it goes into the database.
-The logic behind creating a schema in a document-orientated database is because we tend to read data more often you write it.
+That way we do not need to write code to check and confirm the structure of the data as it _comes out_ of the database, instead of when it _goes into_ the database.
+The logic behind creating a schema in a document-orientated database is because we tend to _read data_ more often than _write data_.

 ### Front-end